randallspicher/weather.noaa/README.md

 Weather.gov has much more verbose descriptive forecasts (can be paragraphs of info, instead of just a couple words).
 A new screen (or pop-up dialog) is recommended to display the overview.

-The plugin provied the following properties:
+The plugin provies the following properties:

  - WeatherProvider  #name of provider
  - WeatherProviderLogo # url to logo